georgem00re/k8s-wiki-docusaurus/docusaurus/docs/amazon-eks/what-is-amazon-eks/index.md

 ## What is Amazon EKS?

 **Amazon Elastic Kubernetes Service (EKS)** is AWS's managed [Kubernetes](../../kubernetes/what-is-kubernetes) service.

-Amazon EKS enables AWS users to deploy and run [Kubernetes clusters](../../kubernetes/clusters) in the AWS cloud.
+In a nutshell, Amazon EKS enables AWS users to deploy, manage, and run Kubernetes [clusters](../../kubernetes/architecture#clusters) in the AWS cloud.

-Every Amazon EKS cluster is deployed inside an Amazon Virtual Private Cloud (VPC).